Marriage and Couples Therapy

 Emotionally Focused Therapy

-Well-versed in Emotionally Focused Therapy, I have found this approach has worked well for over 70 percent of couples who went from distressed to happy about their relationship.
+Utilizing what has been coined the most advanced relationship science to date, Emotionally Focused Therapy relates our early attachments in childhood to how we function in our adult relationships.
+Research from this approach has found that over 70 percent of couples went from distressed to happy.
 Over 90 percent of couples significantly improved their relationships in just a few short months.
 Results from this form of couples and marriage counseling are long-standing and out-match all other forms of therapy that focus on couples.
-Couples who have gone through the EFT method are able to trust their relationship bond, learn to lean in to one another in times of despair, and strengthen and deepen their attachments to each other.
+Couples who have gone through the EFT method are able to trust their relationship bond, learn to lean into one another in times of despair, and strengthen and deepen their attachments to each other.